 It’s best practice to create and follow a pinning schedule.
 Most experts recommend pinning a handful of re-pins and one to two original Pins per day.

-While there are a few Pinterest scheduling tools available, you can succeed by pinning a few minutes a day, about five to six days a week.
+While there are a few Pinterest scheduling tools available, you can succeed by manually pinning a few minutes a day, about 5-6 days a week.

 7. Track Performance